TioluwaniIbirogba/student_management_system_python_project/README.md

 # References
 - Corey Schafer.
 (2017, 18 Apr).
 Python SQLite Tutorial: Complete Overview - Creating a Database, Table, and Running Queries
 - Bodnar J. (2025, 15 Apr).
 Python sqlite3.Cursor.rowcount Attribute.
 ZETCODE. https://zetcode.com/python/sqlite3-cursor-rowcount/

+# AI Assistance
+ChatGPT was used as a development aid for debugging, code review and suggestions for improving code quality and structure.
+The code was written, tested and refined by me and I am responsible for maintaining and understanding the code.